Comment on page

 OSSEC Variants (OSSEC/WAZUH/ATOMIC)

-LOGIQ.AI supports ingesting security events logs directlry from OSSEC compatible agents.
+Apica Ascent supports ingesting security events logs directly from OSSEC compatible agents.
 OSSEC (Open Source Security) is a powerful, open-source host-based intrusion detection system (HIDS) developed to detect and prevent malicious activities on systems.
 It has the ability to monitor all types of environments, including Windows, Mac OS X, Linux and Solaris systems.
 OSSEC works by monitoring the system.

 The OSSEC architecture consists of three main components: the manager, the agent, and the local OSSEC server.